kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Divination</summary>
     Magic which specializes in information gathering.
 Common applications include learning secrets long forgotten, to predict the future, to find hidden things and to foil deceptive magic.
-You have Expertise on checks to recall lore about phenomena associated with Divination magic, as well as lore on how to protect against it.
+You have <b>Expertise</b> on checks to recall lore about phenomena associated with Divination magic, as well as lore on how to protect against it.
     <details>
       <summary>Method of Divination</summary>
       There are many divinatory techniques to specialize in (almost anything with "-mancy" on the end) based on everything from watching the sky for omens, staring into a fire, casting stones or seeing which pieces of grain a chicken eats.
 Some are described below.
 Unless otherwise noted for a form of divination, you can select one of the following types of readings that you can make for this method.
 You can select this skill again, choosing a different method to learn a new kind of reading.